midnightcoder04/SHN1_Github-API/README.md

 1. Explaining the working of project
 2. Embed video of project demo
 ## Libraries used
-Library Name - Version
+Library Name - Version (requirements) altair==5.3.0
+appdirs==1.4.4
+@google/generative-ai==0.16.0
+body-parser==1.20.2
+cors==2.8.5
+dotenv==16.4.5
+express==4.19.2
 ## How to configure
-Instructions for setting up project
+Instructions for setting up project:
+1. Initialize project using npm init -y
+2. Install dependencies using npm install
+3. Create .env File with: PORT=3000
+API_KEY=your_api_key_here (Gemini API key)
+4. Type node server.js on terminal to run the express server at port 3000.
+5. Run index.html using liveserver or browser.
 ## How to Run
+Type node server.js on terminal to run the express server at port 3000 and Run index.html using liveserver or browser.
+OR
-Just visit the above mentioned site and you are good to go
+Just visit the above mentioned site and you are good to go..